 First Grade, NYC

 I imagine people don’t know what a recluse I am.
 I socialize at church, at field trips.
 Stand tall, take initiative, make announcements at our homeschool gatherings.
 My parents, struggling to piece together a life in a country where they were Other, taught their little girl to write large and speak loudly.
 That’s me in the school play, mike in hand.
 (My husband would now like me to lower my voice by 20%.)
 I’m usually the one to notice inefficient or unjust ways things are done in our different communities and the one to speak up.
 So I can pull off extrovert and can be sociable because I know it’s rude to sit next to someone for half an hour and say nothing.
-But all I want, oh all I want is to bolt the door to my office and write.
+But all I want, oh all I want is to bolt the door and write.
 Bury myself in what novelist Dani Shapiro calls the Cave to give attention to the voices in my head, meet myself on the page.
 Because inside is where so much of my life is.

 I remind myself how I would long for love and community if I were to be granted the hermit’s wish (er, I think).
 We certainly want what is out of reach.
 I am glaringly not in step with the vogue practice of being present.
 No, I can’t be fully feeling the current of the moment around my feet when my head is in books, ideas, memory.
 In my defense: we women are wicked multitaskers.